cultureamp/react-elm-components/readme.md

-# Writing React components in Elm
+# Write React components in Elm

+This package makes it easy to turn Elm code into React components.

-Companies that use [Elm](http://elm-lang.org/) in production usually start by converting a single component, so **this package makes it easy to write React components in Elm.** Start with a small experiment.
-See how you like it.
-If it is great, do more!
-If it sucks, do less!
+Companies that use [Elm](http://elm-lang.org/) in production usually start with a single component.
+So if you want to use Elm at work, start with a small experiment.
+Do people think it is nice?
+Do more!
+Do people think it sucks?
+Do less!

+Read more about how to use Elm at work [here](http://elm-lang.org/blog/how-to-use-elm-at-work).

 # Usage